How to watch and live stream the Cricket World Cup 2019

 Tickets for the Cricket World Cup 2019 are available at a limited general release.
 You will need to register through the official ticketing site in order to apply for tickets.
 More information about tickets and hospitality can also be found here.

-Coverage for those watching from India will be on Star Sports 2 with live streaming on Hotstar.com.
+Coverage for those watching from India is on Star Sports 2 with live streaming on Hotstar.com.

+How can I watch and live stream the Cricket World Cup live in Bangladesh?